South East APC group commends Reps speaker over Ezenwankwo’s appointment – The Sun Nigeria

 South East APC Vanguard has commended the Speaker of the House of Representatives, Hon.
 Tajudeen Abbas, for appointing Chief Okwudili Ezenwankwo as his Special Assistant on Political Matters (South East).

-Leader of the group, Chinonso Onwuchekwe, at a press conference in Awka, Anambra State capital, said that the speaker’s choice of Ezenwankwo was good one as the latter would help the former in discharging his responsibilities having been in the House before as a lawmaker.

-Onwuchekwe condemned the rejection of Ezenwankwo’s appointment by an APC group which he described as “faceless”, saying that the former House of Representatives member for Orumba North and South Federal Constituency merited the appointment.
+The Leader of the group, Chinonso Onwuchekwe, at a press conference in Awka, Anambra State capital, said that the speaker’s choice of Ezenwankwo was a good one, saying the latter would help the former in discharging his responsibilities.
+Onwuchekwe condemned the rejection of Ezenwankwo’s appointment by an APC group, which he described as “faceless”, saying that the former House of Representatives member for Orumba North and South Federal Constituency merited the appointment.

 The group said that Ezenwankwo, popularly known as Ewepudike, had contributed immensely to the growth of the APC in Anambra State and that he worked for the party during the 2021 governorship election in the state.

-“The South East APC Vanguard therefore wish to urge our Honourable Speaker of Federal House of Representatives, Hon.
-Tajudeen Abbas to ignore any falsehood from any quarters concerning the appointment of Hon.
-Okwudili Ezenwankwo as his Special Assistant, Political Matters (South East).
+“The South East APC Vanguard therefore urged our Honourable Speaker of House of Representatives, Tajudeen Abbas to ignore any falsehood from any quarters concerning the appointment of Hon.
+Okwudili Ezenwankwo as his Special Assistant, Political Matters (South East),” the group stated.

-“Hon.
-Okwudili Ezenwankwo in 2021 worked so hard to install an APC governor in Anambra State.
-We are also aware that Ewepudike has projects in all the 31 communities in Orumba North and South Federal Constituency.

-“In fact, he was unanimously adopted as APC candidate in Orumba North and South Federal Constituency election by majority of APC members in that constituency because of his popularity.

 URGENT NEWS: Earn US Dollars directly paid to your account; Nigerians can now earn up to $14,000- $17,000 (₦12 million+) profiting from premium domain names.
 Our backend team helps with the entire process.
 Click here to start now